datanav/docs/documentation/operations/troubleshooting.rst

 #.
 If the result of a feedback loop in a global is wrong, verify that the documented feedback pattern has been used.

 #.
 Be ware of the difference between 'in' and 'eq' in DTL.

+#.
+Set 'set_initial_offset:onload' on pipes that contains hops to themselves.